 I’ve said this before, but I think it’s important to restate:

-You don’t need to work with a freelance editor to be traditionally published.
+You don’t need to work with a freelance DEVELOPMENETAL editor to be traditionally published.

 If you’d like to work with a freelance editor to improve your craft or get experienced eyes on your manuscript (and you can financially do so) before you query, that’s completely fine!
 I’d love to work with you.
 But I think there’s a rather prominent misconception that the only way to get an agent is to work with a freelance editor first.
 And that’s completely false.

-Do You Need to Work with a Freelance Editor?
+Do You Need to Work with a Freelance DEVELOPMENTAL Editor?

-As I stated above, it is not required to work with a freelance editor prior to querying.
+As I stated above, it is not required to work with a freelance developmental editor prior to querying.
 You can simply work with beta readers and critique partners prior to seeking literary representation.
-However, you certainly can work with a freelance book editor.
-Many writers who choose to work with freelance editors are often interested in a deep-dive into craft that they might not have gotten with their peers.
-If you are interested in pursuing self-publication, on the other hand, working with freelance editors is something I highly recommend.
+However, you certainly can work with a developmental editor.
+Many writers who choose to work with editors are often interested in a deep-dive into craft that they might not have gotten with their peers.
+If you are interested in pursuing self-publication, on the other hand, working with freelance developmental editing is something I highly recommend.

 Unlike the traditional-publishing process, self-published authors must write, edit, and launch a book without the support of a publisher (which also means without the support of an editorial team to edit the book).
 Therefore, in order to make a quality product, it is recommended to work with a freelance editor to polish a manuscript before self-publishing it.

-Why I Will Tell a Writer They Shouldn’t Work with Me as an Editor
+Why I Will Tell a Writer They Shouldn’t Work with Me as a Developmental Editor